 Sugarloaf has announced plans for the development of nearly 450 acres of terrain on West Mountain with new alpine trails, snowmaking, a new high-speed chairlift, tubing park, downhill mountain bike trails, and residential real estate.
 The West Mountain expansion was announced as the centerpiece of a ten-year resort vision, called Sugarloaf 2030.
 The plan outlines a roadmap for growth at the resort over the next ten years, and includes five new or upgraded lifts, new alpine terrain, real estate development, and investments in technology.

-Saddleback Mountain in Rangeley has broken ground on the Mid Mountain Lodge, which is now targeted to be completed in fall 2022.
+Saddleback Mountain in Rangeley has broken ground on the Mid Mountain Lodge.
 It will be located in Bicknell’s thrush habitat and project leaders have collaborated with the Maine Audubon Society to construct the lodge on pedestals for minimal disruption of the watershed and will use a sod roof and glass designed to minimize bird strikes.
 Other investments being made at the mountain include three new lifts, two new environmentally friendly eco-diesel groomers, nearly $2 million in snowmaking upgrades, a new single-track mountain bike trail and a 7-megawatt solar farm.

 The common nickname of “The Pine Tree State” is known because of the extensive pine forests that have covered the state.
 The White Pine is considered to be the largest conifer in the northeastern United States and some of the tallest trees in eastern North America grew in Maine.
 The northeasternmost U.S. state is known for its rocky coastline, maritime history, and nature areas like the granite and spruce islands of Acadia National Park.
 Moose are plentiful in Baxter State Park, home to Mt.
 Katahdin, the endpoint of the Appalachian Trail.
 Lighthouses such as the candy-striped beacon at West Quoddy Head, dot the coast, as do lobster shacks and sandy beaches like Ogunquit and Old Orchard.